Global Talent Visa UK

 There are two subcategories in the Global Talent UK visa – one is called Exceptional talent, the other Exceptional promise.
 Exceptional promise has slightly less demanding requirements and in most circumstances requires a longer qualifying time for indefinite leave to remain (5 years rather than 3 – see Global Talent eligibility for ILR below).

-Exceptional promise is a subcategory available in Arts and Culture and Digital Technology.
+Exceptional promise is a subcategory available in all three fields – Research and Academia, Arts and Culture and Digital Technology.
 This subcategory is for talented individuals at an early stage of their career who are promising to become leading figures in their respective fields.

 The criteria for exceptional promise may be slightly lower than for exceptional talent.
 This option is available for only selected routes under the Global Talent scheme.